Hi, I’m Steve Rodriguez and I’ve been taking the headache out of home inspections since 2003.

 I’ll never be able to tell you if something will break, leak, or crack within the next hour let alone the next week, month, or year.

 No one can. (if they disagree, ask them to guess your next move right before you hang up the phone).

-I can only push the systems and components in your home so any hidden issues don’t sneak up and nab you later.
+I can only push the systems and components in your home to the point where any chance a hidden issue will sneak up and nab you later is minimal.

 Some people don’t understand this – or won’t accept it – but, they must – just like you.